Hard to Forget: Poisoning Attacks on Certified Machine Unlearning: Preliminaries

 \section{Preliminaries}

 This section sets the scene for our attack.
 We introduce the target of our attack in \secref{sec:unlearning-problem}---learning systems that support data erasure requests via machine unlearning.
-We then review a certified machine unlearning method which we use to demonstrate our attack. \secref{sec:threat-model} closes with a discussion of the vulnerability and our assumed threat model.
+We then review a certified machine unlearning method that we use to demonstrate our attack. \secref{sec:threat-model} closes with a discussion of the vulnerability and our assumed threat model.
+Table~\ref{tbl:notation} summarizes notation used throughout the paper.